 Pupils working within the sensory and experiential bases will follow the Early Years Development Matters curriculum.
 This curriculum places the pupil at the centre of all learning opportunities, a unique child (EYFS Framework 2014) and as such emphasis’s how positive relationships and enabling environments allow development for individuals to progress.

-The curriculum works upon three prime areas of development and four specific areas of development;
+The curriculum follows a thematic topic based approach and works upon three prime areas of development and four specific areas of development;

 - Personal, social and emotional development

 - Communication and language

 A unique pupil at Becchcliffe school will be encouraged to develop independent thinking, an interest in the world around them, opportunities to develop positive relationships with their peers and adult working with them.
 Pupils will have a balance between activities which are led and directed by adults alongside the opportunity to take the lead and direct activities of their own choosing, where possible.
 This will include time been allowed for them to respond to different media and each other before adult direction is given.
 Pupils at Beechcliffe school will be assessed and progress monitored to ensure they are given continual opportunities to make progress in all areas of the curriculum.
 The pupils will work with adults who know them well and also understand which developmental stage they are working within and also what the next developmental step is for them.